LamaJuraisi/Portfolio/README.md

 ## Analysis & Coding Projects

 1. **MGMT 488 - Data-Driven Decisions in Digital Markets**

-Role: Database Analyst
+2. **MGMT 4211 - Marketing Analytics**
+   - *Focus on coding and data analysis skills used in marketing insights.*

+3.### MGMT 544 - Database Management Systems: Produce Tracking and Management **Role**: Database Analyst
-Objective: Developed a database system for Fresh Harvest Grocery to manage and track the freshness of produce, aiming to optimize inventory management and reduce waste.
+**Objective**: Developed a database system for Fresh Harvest Grocery to manage and track the freshness of produce, aiming to optimize inventory management and reduce waste.
-Tools/Techniques Used: SQL, Google Cloud Platform (GCP) BigQuery
+**Tools/Techniques Used**: SQL, Google Cloud Platform (GCP) BigQuery
-Process:
+**Process**:
    - Designed a database schema including tables for employees, products, suppliers, purchases, and restocking logs.
    - Created queries to monitor product shelf life, employee responsibilities, and supplier efficiency, helping to make timely restocking decisions.
    - Implemented alert thresholds to notify staff when items were nearing expiration, minimizing loss due to spoilage.
-Outcome: Enabled Fresh Harvest Grocery to track produce freshness effectively, reduce inventory costs, and improve decision-making regarding supplier partnerships and restocking schedules​
+**Outcome**: Enabled Fresh Harvest Grocery to track produce freshness effectively, reduce inventory costs, and improve decision-making regarding supplier partnerships and restocking schedules.

-2. **MGMT 4211 - Marketing Analytics**
-   - *Focus on coding and data analysis skills used in marketing insights.*

-3. **MGMT 544 - Database Management Systems**
-   - *Description of database development and management, including SQL and GCP BigQuery.*

 4. **MGMT 473 - Data Mining**
    - *Overview of data mining techniques and tools.*